UtpalKuma-r/UtpalKuma-r/README.md

         print("Welcome to my page.
 Nice to see you here.")

     def funFact(self):
-        print("Here is a fun fact:- To write an error fre code, don't write it.")
+        print("Here is a fun fact:- To write an error free code, don't write it.")

     def about(self):
         print(f"Hi, my name is {self.name}.
 I am from {self.location}.")